JoshuaCarter99/PreWork-Study-Guide/README.md

 ## Installation

 Project development and installation was not possible without VS (Visual Studio Code), Git Bash, and Git Hub.
-All three programs were used in simulataneous fashion.
+All three programs were used in simultaneous fashion.
 Git Bash and Git Hub were used to create the base of this project, while VS was used to flesh out the coding and fundamentals of the project so that it could look and turn out the way it did.
 Git Hub will be used for the deployment of this project as well.

 ## Usage

-Website
+Website is meant to show what programs/scripts went into the creation of the PreWork Study Guide and what function/role they played (with brief description).
+All components that add to the websites functionality can be found by entering "Inspect Element" (Ctrl + Shift + I) and navigating to the "Command" tab.

 ## Credits

-Credit for the creation of this project goes to to courses.bootcampspot.com
+Credit for the creation of this project goes to to courses.bootcampspot.com, github.com, the Git Bash program, and the VS (Visual Studio Code) program.

 ## License